 Estimates of seasonal albacore catch in metric tons of the U.S. and Mexico surface fishery in the north Pacific Ocean are shown in Table 1.
 Most of the albacore catch occurred in Season 3.
-Seasonal size compositions (raised to the catch) using the new matching algorithm were largely similar to the size compositions using the matching algorithm in the previous assessment (Figure 1).
+Seasonal size compositions (raised to the catch) are shown in Figure 1.
 The difficulty in matching the port sampling data with the logbook data resulted in the size composition time series starting only in 1977, and predominantly in Season 3.
 Substantially more work will be required in the future to improve the matching of U.S. logbook and port sampling databases.
-The initial input sample sizes ranged from 3 to 217.3, with an average of 37.7.
+The initial input sample sizes ranged from 3 to 217.3, with an average of 40.3.
 Some of the size compositions were relatively 'spiky', especially those with low input sample sizes (N < 10), which indicates that the size samples may not have been representative for those seasons.

-It is recommended that the ALBWG use the catch and size composition time series described in this working paper for the 2020 stock assessment.
-In addition, it is recommended that the ALBWG rescale the initial input sample size of the size composition data of this and other fleets in the assessment (i.e., reweighting the size composition data) and set a minimum input sample size and/or number of fish sampled, before fitting the size compositions in the assessment model.
-Finally, it is also recommended that the seasonal Canadian albacore catches be combined with the U.S. and Mexico surface fishery for the 2020 assessment.
+It is recommended that the ALBWG use the catch and size composition time series described in this working paper for the 2023 stock assessment.
+The ALBWG In addition, it is recommended that the ALBWG rescale the initial input sample size of the size composition data of this and other fleets in the assessment (i.e., reweighting the size composition data) and set a minimum input sample size and/or number of fish sampled, before fitting the size compositions in the assessment model.
+Finally, it is also recommended that the seasonal Canadian albacore catches be combined with the U.S. and Mexico surface fishery for the 2023 assessment.